|Use of ADD drugs soars in MLB as amphetamines are banned|

 |Written by Admin|

-There were 35 so-called ``Therapeutic Use Exemptions'' for drugs in 2006, of which 28 were for Attention Deficit Disorder and Attention Deficit Hyperactivity Disorder, according to data provided to the House Oversight and Government Reform Committee by Major League Baseball and the players' association.
+In 2006, there were 35 so-called ``Therapeutic Use Exemptions'' for drugs, of which 28 were for Attention Deficit Disorder and Attention Deficit Hyperactivity Disorder, according to data provided to the House Oversight and Government Reform Committee by Major League Baseball and the players' association.
 In 2007, the exemptions skyrocketed to 111, of which 103 were for ADD and ADHD.

 A copy of the data was obtained Tuesday by The Associated Press

 ``This demands an explanation.
 There's something fundamentally wrong them going from 28 to 103,'' said Dr. Gary Wadler, chairman of committee that determines the World Anti-Doping Agency's banned-substances list. ``If we had this percentage increase in the general population, it would be on the evening news as a national epidemic.
 It's an outrageous number.''

 The National Institute of Mental Health estimates 3 percent to 5 percent of children have ADHD, according to its Web site.

 Wadler said the ban on amphetamines in 2006 appears to be tied to the increase.